 - The user details page appears.
 Scroll down to the Permission Set License Assignments section.
 Be sure to view the PSL section, not the Permission Set Assignments section.
 They’re easy to confuse with each other!

 - It looks like the license assignments are fine.
-You have the Analytics Platform permission set license.
+You have the Analytics Platform (or Einstein Analytics Plus) permission set license.
 You may have other licenses in addition to these.

 - If you’re curious, click Edit Assignments to see what other licenses are available.

 Don’t make any changes, though.
 You need your current PSL so you can complete challenges in